Who else can help me?

 Sam can meet with you in a comfortable one-to-one setting and support you in forming a plan to enable you to get closer to your goals.
 You can ask for support with CV writing application form skills, interview skills, exploring volunteer options, exploring education/training options, help with getting online, support in starting to job search or anything else that may help you move forward.

-HERE:NOW (this service will continue to be open after 1st January 2018)- There are drop-in sessions available in Huntingdon which are suitable for those aged between 13-25 years old which provide a place for you to go when you need someone to talk to confidentially.
+HERE:NOW - There are drop-in sessions available in Huntingdon which are suitable for those aged between 13-25 years old which provide a place for you to go when you need someone to talk to confidentially.
 You can turn up without an appointment and get information and advice as well as one-to-one counselling, or join a workshop on things like Mindfulness.
 The drop-ins are being run by Huntingdon Locality Early Help Team.

 Opening Times & Locations:

 Huntingdon Youth Centre, Sallowbush Road, Huntingdon - open between 2pm and 8pm every Thursday.

 Time4U – support for those affected by sexual violence

 The Cambridgeshire and Peterborough Prevention and Intervention Project, Time4U, offers emotional help through talking therapies.
 Delivered locally by national charity Embrace - Child Victims of Crime (CVOC), the project also helps young people who use violence and abuse as a result of being themselves traumatised or victims of other types of abuse.
 The service is available for young people aged between 13 and 19 (or up to the age of 24 if they have additional needs) who have been affected by sexual violence, therapeutic support is available from a new counselling service.